theQRL/hyperion/docs/types/value-types.rst

 External function values consist of a 512-bit address and a four-byte selector.
 They are represented internally as two stack values and encoded in the ABI as two VM words: the address word followed by the selector word.
+In ``abi.encodePacked``, they are encoded without word padding as the 64-byte address followed by the four selector bytes.

 Function types are notated as follows: